rmorgan10/Y6_Bulk_Coadd_Cutouts/DeepFieldCutoutProduction.md

 ### Correct SEASON values

-Easyaccess seems to have a bug where string values set in a `case` statement can be displayed interactively but do not get written to a file.
+Easyaccess seems to have a bug where string values set in a `case` statement can be displayed interactively but do not get written to a file [Issue 181](https://github.com/mgckind/easyaccess/issues/181).
 To account for this bug, the queries save the SEASON as integers and we edit the results with python

 After querying, run `fix_metadata_seasons.py`